 Archives are a series of links that let readers browse the comic’s pages at will.

 There’s more to a comic — stories or dailies — than the latest page.
 When new readers want to start from the beginning, they need guides archives to peruse past events.
-Past, present, and future … well, not future.
-They can only view so much, and the Grawlix CMS gives you many ways to customize that view.
-How archives appear is up to you.
+The Grawlix CMS gives you several ways to customize that view.
 To be specific, you can edit archives’ behavior and layout.

-Behavior is the way that archives lead readers through chapters and pages.
+Behavior is the way that archives lead readers through markers and comic pages.
 Traditionally, archives show all pages and chapters on the same screen.
-Sure, you can let readers see everything at once in the Grawlix CMS.
-In addition, it also lets you show readers all chapters — and only chapters — on one screen.
+But you can also show readers only chapters on one screen.
 Tapping on a chapter reveals its pages.
-That’s useful for readers to work their way through comics with many, many pages.
+That’s useful for readers who want to work their way through comics with hundreds of pages.

 One long list?
 Clusters and columns?
 Layout determines how the links are placed on the page in list, grid or inline views.